 Endorsing celebrities to promote your brand’s products can astronomically increase sales as well.
 Since not every company can afford an A-list celebrity to promote their products on Instagram, B-list celebrities (who have more followers than you) are impactful too.
 According to Forbes, “Instagram images posted by influencers and celebrities earn an additional 4x engagement rate, for an 8x increase.”
 This also makes a product seem more credible and reliable if an influencer is willing to attach his or her name to it.

 The Future of Fashion Marketing

-Every social media outlet can and should be taken advantage of to promote a company’s brand.
+Every social media outlet can and should be accessed to promote a company’s brand.
 The more exposure, the better.
-This B2C industry will only continue to evolve as new apps are developed and innovative ways of connecting with consumers are created.
+This B2C fashion industry will only continue to evolve as new apps are developed and innovative ways of connecting with consumers are created.

 Alanna Goodman, Marketing and Communications at Green Buzz Agency.

 Katie Murray and Emily Herman contributed to this post.